Moh-Tayyab/AIDD-30-Day-Challenge/Task-01/README.md

-1. What is the primary objective of the AI-Native Era?
+1. What is the main purpose of the AI-Native Era?

-    a) To fully replace human developers.
+ a) Replace developers

-    b) To augment and empower developers through advanced AI tools. ✅
+ b) Empower developers through AI tools ✅

-    c) To eliminate the need for coding altogether.
+ c) Eliminate coding

-    d) To exclusively automate software testing processes.
+ d) Automate testing

-2. Which characteristic best defines an AI-driven developer?
+2. What defines an AI-driven developer?

-    a) Solely focused on writing code syntax.
+ a) Writes only syntax

-    b) Proficient in crafting context-aware and effective prompts for AI. ✅
+ b) Creates context-aware prompts ✅

-    c) Avoids the use of development tools.
+ c) Avoids tools

-    d) Operates exclusively in offline environments.
+ d) Works offline

-3. What does the acronym AIDD represent?
+3. What does AIDD stand for?

-    a) AI-Integrated Data Design.
+ a) AI-Integrated Data Design

-    b) AI-Driven Development. ✅
+ b) AI-Driven Development ✅

-    c) Automated IDE Deployment.
+ c) Automated IDE Deployment

-    d) Adaptive Input Debugger.
+ d) Adaptive Input Debugger

-4. What is the central focus of Evaluation-Driven Development (EvDD)?
+4. What is the focus of Evaluation-Driven Development (EvDD)?

-    a) Exclusive reliance on manual coding practices.
+ a) Manual coding

-    b) The critical evaluation and iterative improvement of AI-generated outputs. ✅
+ b) Evaluating and improving AI outputs ✅

-    c) Primary concentration on User Interface (UI) design.
+ c) UI design

-    d) Limiting development efforts solely to testing.
+ d) Testing only

-5. In the contemporary AI era, what skills should developers prioritize?
+5. What should developers focus on in the AI era?

-    a) Exclusive mastery of programming syntax.
+ a) Syntax only

-    b) Cultivating strong reasoning and evaluation capabilities. ✅
+ b) Building reasoning + evaluation skills ✅

-    c) Actively avoiding the integration of AI tools.
+ c) Avoiding AI tools

-    d) Adhering strictly to manual development workflows.
+ d) Manual workflows

 ---